Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * [Logistic models of well switching in Bangladesh](http://nbviewer.ipython.org/github/carljv/Will_it_Python/blob/master/ARM/ch5/arsenic_wells_switching.ipynb), part of the ["Will it Python"](http://slendrmeans.wordpress.com/will-it-python) blog series ([repo](https://github.com/carljv/Will_it_Python)) on Machine Learning and data analysis in Python.
 By Carl Vogel.

+* [Estimated likelihood of observing a large earthquake on a continental low‐angle normal fault and implications for low‐angle normal fault activity](https://raw.githubusercontent.com/cossatot/lanf_earthquake_likelihood/master/notebooks/lanf_manuscript_notebook.ipynb), an executable version of a paper by Richard Styron and Eric Hetland published in *Geophysical Research Letters*, on earthquake probabilities.

 ### Linguistics and Text Mining

 * [Workshop on text analysis](http://nbviewer.ipython.org/github/nealcaren/workshop_2014/tree/master/notebooks/) by [Neal Caren](http://nealcaren.web.unc.edu).